clbarnes/f_it/README.rst

 Note that this package is for convenience/ interface comfort purposes and does not provide the guarantees of a true functional language.
+There may be a significant performance overhead to using deeply nested ``FIt`` instances in tight loops.

 Install
 -------